appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     </div>
     <hr/>
     <div className="containerDescription">
       Set up an email service to enable Appsmith to send notifications and alerts.
-You can configure providers like AWS SES, Gmail, or others.
       <a href="/getting-started/setup/instance-configuration/email">Learn more about configuring email services</a>
     </div>
   </div>